deepbsd/deepbsd.github.io/_posts/2018-06-22-Resurrecting_An_Old_T40.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/deepbsd/42961135021/in/dateposted-public/" title="T40 New Fan"><img src="https://farm2.staticflickr.com/1824/42961135021_ab236c0985_k.jpg" width="2048" height="1536" alt="T40 New Fan"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 That shiny copper-colored thing is the new fan/heatsink.
-I needed to remove the old thermal paste from the CPU and apply a dab of new paste, which I happen to have lying around.
+I needed to remove the old thermal paste from the CPU and apply a dab of new paste, which I happen to have had lying around.
 I put in the new fan, and the next thing ya know, I'm looking at a Windows XP boot up screen.

+Looking at my old desktop was like traveling back in time!

 Now, this computer is very slow.
 I mainly wanted to see whether it could boot and run anything at all.
 It passed that test!